ucsdsysnet/sparsdr/pluto_sparsdr_iio/README.md

 ## Dependencies

 * Clone the Linux source from <https://github.com/analogdevicesinc/linux/>
-* Check out the branch that matches the version running on your Pluto device (in one case, for kernel 4.14, the correct branch was `adi-4.14.0`)
+* Check out the revision that matches the version running on your Pluto device (in one case, for kernel 5.4.0, the correct commit was `b05d16429dac38ecfa629c6bd9e5a403b452f57a`)
+* Copy the kernel configuration file `/proc/config.gz` from the Pluto device, unarchive it, and put it in the Linux source directory with the name `.config` (this ensures that your kernel module will be compatible with the kernel on the Pluto device)
 * Compile Linux following [the instructions](https://wiki.analog.com/resources/tools-software/linux-build/generic/zynq)

 ## Actually compiling